awslabs/aws-sdk-swift/README.md

 ##### Testing Locally
 Testing generated services requires `ClientRuntime` of `smithy-swift` and `AWSClientRuntime` Swift packages.

-## Alpha SDK Testing Instructions
+## SDK Usage Instructions
 *Steps*

-1. We have all of the AWS SDKs available in our alpha release listed under `/release` in a tagged branch.
+AWS SDKs are available under `/release` in a tagged branch.

 We will walk you through how you can use `CognitoIdentity`  as dependency for example in the steps below.
 To use it, we will create a test project called TestSdk.